tapioone/docs/docs/manufacturer/licensing-workflow.md

 Each license is unique per application and machine.
 Consequently, you cannot issue multiple licenses for the same application to a single machine.

-> Altough ownership of a license can be bound to a specific machine, the usage for the customer can not.
+> Although ownership of a license can be bound to a specific machine, the usage for the customer can not.
 This means the customer is free to assign the license to any machine.
 To ensure that a certain machine is actually assigned to a specific machine refer to [access assigned machines](./access-assigned-machines).

 To create the license use the following route: